Clepalitto/Clepalitto/README.md

-- I'm a third party dev 💻
+- I'm a full stack dev 💻
 - I am currently working on an astrophotography planning 📷 program

 > Did You Know ?